Sorting under Partial Information (without the Ellipsoid Algorithm): Merging under Partial Information

 The point $x \in \STAB(G)$ is called {\sl locally optimal\/} if, for every (connected) component $K$ of $G(x)$:

 We say that the component $K$ is {\sl balanced\/} if the local optimality condition \eqref{K:weight} holds.
 Otherwise $K$ is {\sl unbalanced}.

 Consider a point $x \in \STAB^*(G)$.
 A component of $G(x)$ is {\sl trivial\/} if it consists of a unique vertex, {\sl non-trivial\/} otherwise.
 A trivial component can be either balanced or unbalanced, in which case it is said to be {\sl loose}.
-Observe that a trivial component $\{v\}$ is balanced if and only if $v$ is a cut-point of $P$, that is, $v$ is comparable to every other vertex of $P$.
+Observe that a trivial component $\{v\}$ can be balanced (that is, $x_v=1$) only if $v$ is a cut-point of $P$, that is, $v$ is comparable to every other vertex of $P$.
 (Here we use the assumption $x_u > 0$ for the vertices $u \in N_G(v)$.)

 The first part of the next lemma states that a component $K$ of $G(x)$ typically determines two (possibly trivial, or even empty) intervals, one in the chain $A$ and the other in the chain $B$.
 The exceptions are characterized by the following definition: we say that a component $L$ of $G(x)$ is an {\sl inlay\/} of another component $K$ if there exists a vertex $w \in L$ and vertices $u, u'' \in K$ in the same chain as $w$ (that is, $u, u'' \in A$ iff $w \in A$) such that $u \leqslant_P w \leqslant_P u''$.